 Your Engage 365 account, also known as Office 365, is a Microsoft product that comes with a 50 Gb mailbox.
 In addition to this, depending upon your status with the university, your account may also include various apps such as SharePoint and OneDrive.
 A complete listing of apps can be found on the left.
 To determine if you are eligible to access any of these apps, please review the eligibility list.
 If you are eligible, the apps will be activated automatically.

 Please review the mailing limits concerning sending or receiving mail.
-When reviewing this list, information listed under heading of "Plan 2" or “Enterprise E3” is that for CSU.
+When reviewing this list, information listed under heading of "Plan 1" or “Enterprise E1” is that for CSU.

-Items stored in the folder "Deleted Items" will be purged after 30 days.
-If you need to recover an item once it has been purged, you have an additional 30 days to recover the deleted item.
+Items stored in the folder "Deleted Items" will be purged by the system after 30 days.
+If you need to recover an item once it has been purged from this folder, you have an additional 30 days to recover the deleted item.
 Once this additional 30 days has passed, the item cannot be recovered.
 Please note, any folder that is listed under the "Deleted Items" folder (that is a sub-folder to that of "Deleted Items") will follow the same policy as that of "Deleted Items" and the material within these folders will also be purged after 30 days.
 To avoid this, do not create any personal sub-folders under "Deleted Items".

 Engage 365 Activation / Deactivation Information

 Engage 365 accounts, along with any associated services, are activated / deactivated based upon an individual’s current association with the university.

 Accounts for eligible individuals are activated automatically once they are listed as having an active association with CSU.
 It can take up to one business day after the status has been set for the account to activate.